xiaopv/xiaopv.github.io/_teaching/2024-spring-mat151.md

 ## Homework

 * Feb.
+8, 2024
+   * Complete Task 3.8 and let me know if you want to present.
+   * Complete Homework 4 in WileyPLUS.

+* Feb.
 6, 2024
    * Complete Task 3.6 and let me know if you want to present.
    * Start working on  Homework 4 in WileyPLUS.